 Maintaining good gut flora

-Starts with having a regular food plan that include natural foods high in probiotics these are Fermented foods.
+Starts with having a regular food plan that includes natural foods high in probiotics these are Fermented foods.

 Most people today are not getting enough meaningful fiber in their daily diet.
 Highly processed foods are very low in quality fiber regardless of how many grams they can claim to have.

-Healthy fats and oils can be very difficult to get in our diet.
-Eating foods low in cane sugar and artificial sweeteners, reduce alcohol consumption, reduce refined carbs, sodas including sugar free.
+Healthy fats and oils can be very difficult to get into our diet.
+Eating foods low in cane sugar and artificial sweeteners, reducing alcohol consumption, reducing refined carbs, and sodas including sugar-free.
 Reduce water consumption with chlorine.
 Use correct portion size of organic meat and small farm organic A two gene dairy.

 Increase your daily intake of organic fruits & vegetables.

 Exercise regularly!!
-Yes exercise is crucial to your overall health and longevity, muscle tone, muscle function, bone health, bone structure, exercise is just as crucial to do.
+Yes, exercise is crucial to your overall health and longevity, muscle tone, muscle function, bone health, and bone structure, but exercise is just as crucial.

-Forgive others, a hard lesson to learn for some of us, is that forgiveness is for you, not them it reduces tension in your body and stress daily.
+Forgive others, a hard lesson to learn for some of us is that forgiveness is for you, not them it reduces tension in your body and stresses daily.
 This improves your mental health and mood creating a better quality of emotional health and environment.
-Practice empathy and listen more than you speak, manage anger with loved ones.
+Practice empathy and listen more than you speak, and manage anger with loved ones.
 Breathe deeply.

 How do we know what probiotics are best and which strands and numbers?